 example database, he enters the following in the Username field.

 mechanism option to define the authentication mechanism if you want to use a mechanism other than the default, SCRAM-SHA-1.
 For example, if user

 henrywilson wants to connect to the

 example database using challenge/response as the authentication mechanism, he enters the following in the Username field:

-For more information about authentication options, see the MongoDB website.
+For more information about authentication options, see the MongoDB(Link opens in a new window) website.